Hydrangea Care: Quick Answer First

 Seasonal Care Calendar

 The biggest mistakes with hydrangeas usually happen when timing is off: pruning at the wrong moment, fertilizing too late, forgetting to mulch before the first frost.
-Here is what she actually needs, season by season.
+Here is what the plant actually needs, season by season.

 Spring (March to May)